SystemView

 • Finally, check checkboxes Enable execution traces and Start execution traces automatically as shown in the picture below.

-• Rebuild your firmware with the new Java application version and it should fix the issue.
+• Rebuild your firmware with the new Java application version, which should fix the issue.

 Enable traces of the Java application.

 You may only check the first checkbox when you know when you want to start the trace recording.
-For more information, please refer to section Event Recording to configure required Application Options.
+For more information, please refer to the Event Recording section to configure the required Application Options.

 OVERFLOW Events in SystemView